rvrsh3ll/gecko/README.md

 1. **View Findings in DevTools:**

-   - Open Chrome DevTools.
+   - Open DevTools.
    - Go to the `Gecko` panel to see a detailed list of findings and potential vulnerabilities.

 2. **Configure Settings:**

-   - Click on the Gecko extension icon in the Chrome toolbar to open the settings popup.
+   - Click on the Gecko extension icon in the extensions toolbar to open the settings popup.
    - Adjust the configuration options as needed.

 3. **Monitor Findings:**